Kamahl19/react-starter/DOCS.md

 This project is entirely written in [TypeScript](https://www.typescriptlang.org/), a strongly typed programming language that builds on JavaScript.
 There is a good Get Started both for [JavaScript programmers](https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes.html) and [Java Programmers](https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes-oop.html).
 The TS compiler options are defined in [tsconfig.json](./tsconfig.json).
 A little types utility library [ts-reset
 ](https://github.com/total-typescript/ts-reset) to improve types for common JavaScript API's is also included.

+This project comes with 2 different tools to analyze and visualize the production JS bundle.
+The `source-map-explorer` can be used via `npm run analyze` and the `rollup-plugin-visualizer` via `npm run visualize`.

 ## Testing

 ### Vitest